ebaauw/homebridge-p1/README.md

 The smart meter sends a push notification ("telegram" in DSMR speak), every second, updating the electricity consumption almost in real time.
 Gas consumption is updated once every five minutes.
 The homebridge-p1 plugin maintains the historic consumption.
 It exposes two HomeKit accessories, one for electricity and one for gas, aptly named _Electricity_ and _Gas_.
 Both accessories expose `Total Consumption` and (Current) `Consumption`, just like an Elgato Eve Energy, enabling Elgato's [Eve](https://www.elgato.com/en/eve/eve-app) app to display the consumption history.
 Eve computes the `Total Cost` and `Projected Cost`.

 ### Prerequisites
-You need a smart meter that complies to DSMR 5.0.
+You need a smart meter that complies to DSMR (currently DSMR 5.0 and DSMR 2.2+ are tested).
 The companies maintaining the electricity and natural gas networks in the Netherlands, united in [Netbeer Nederland](https://www.netbeheernederland.nl) are [replacing](https://www.onsenergie.net/slimme-meter/) existing electricity and gas meters with smart meters.
 In my home, they installed a [Landys +Gyr E350 (ZCF1100)](https://www.landisgyr.eu/product/landisgyr-e350-electricity-meter-new-generation/).

 You need a cable to connect the smart meter's P1 port to a USB port.
 I got mine [here](https://www.sossolutions.nl/slimme-meter-kabel), but you could also make one yourself, as described [here](http://gejanssen.com/howto/Slimme-meter-uitlezen/).
 The cable is quite short (~1m) but you can extend it using a regular USB extension cable (female-A to A).